 The @rsub block directives define a block of lines that will be inserted or removed in @rsub mode.
+The syntax is equivalent to that for the @bfix block directives.

 @set

 The @set directive sets a property on the ASM writer.